Marin Independent Journal: San Rafael Independent

+Independent Journal

+In November 1948, Henry W. Jackson merged the Marin Journal with the San Rafael Independent, which was owned by Roy A. Brown.
+The new paper would later be called the Independent Journal.
+In December 1979, the Brown family sold the paper to Gannett.
+The Independent Journal then relocated its printing plant from San Rafael to Novato.
+In 2000, Gannett sold the paper to MediaNews Group, a partnership headed by William Dean Singleton.
+At the time the paper's circulation was 40,000.

 The "hot-tubber" incident

 In 2002, former President George H. W. Bush described "American Taliban" John Walker Lindh as "some misguided Marin County hot-tubber."
-His comment prompted criticism among readers of the Marin Independent Journal, until Bush sent the paper a letter of apology:Call off the dogs, please.
+His comment prompted criticism among readers of the Marin Independent Journal, until Bush sent the paper a letter of apology: "Call off the dogs, please.
 I surrender...I apologize.
-I am chastened and will never use 'hot tub' and 'Marin county' in the same sentence again.
+I am chastened and will never use 'hot tub' and 'Marin county' in the same sentence again."

 Staff

 The publisher and president of the Marin Independent Journal is Rob Devincenzi.
 Previous to this position, Devincenzi was named editor and publisher of several South Bay weekly newspapers.

 Awards

 The Independent Journal won two first-place awards, three second-place awards and six "honorable mention" awards in the annual California News Publishers Association Better Newspapers Contest for 2016.

 In 2020, the annual California News Publishers Association contest awarded 11 awards to The Independent Journal with a second-place award for general excellence.